Robert King (economist)

 Robert Graham King (born May 24, 1951) is an American macroeconomist.
-He is currently professor at the Department of Economics at Boston University, editor of the Journal of Monetary Economics, research consultant to the Federal Reserve Bank of Richmond, and a member of the National Bureau of Economic Research.
+King is a professor of economics at Boston University, where his fields are macroeconomics, monetary economics, and economic growth.

 Before that he was a professor at the University of Rochester and then at the University of Virginia.

 King is married to another macroeconomist, Marianne Baxter.

 King's work spans many areas, including business cycle theory and measurement, real business cycle theory, monetary policy, and economic growth.